-You can request a hearing for tickets in judgment only if they are less than one year old from the judgment date.
+You can request a hearing for a ticket in judgment only if it is less than one year from the date the ticket went into judgment.
 To request a hearing, the registered owner or an eligible representative must first submit a Parking / Camera Violations Request for Hearing After Judgment form.
-An authorized representative is someone who has written permission from the registered owner to represent them.
-On this form you must explain why you did not respond to the ticket in time.
+A judge will determine whether or not to grant your request.
+For the judge to grant your request, you must prove that you have a valid defense to the violation.
+You must also give a good reason why you could not respond before the

 If the Request for Hearing After Judgment is granted, a judge will hear your defense to the parking ticket or camera violation.
 Please note that you will not be able to request an adjournment.
 If the judge decides not to grant a hearing for your tickets in judgment, you will have to pay any outstanding amount due.